MSLaFaver/DELTANYON/README.md

 The culmination of a full month of work from a talented niche of the *DELTARUNE* fanbase, **DELTANYON** is a full soundtrack replacement for [Toby Fox's magnum opus](https://deltarune.com).
 This mod replaces every track in the OST (and many unlisted tracks) with community-made covers featuring the greatest bird of all time.

-**Please see [CREDITS.md](https://github.com/MSLaFaver/DELTANYON/blob/main/CREDITS.md) for the full list of Kawkaw covers and creators!** This mod features toasts in the upper right corner with the OST title and the cover creator when you hear a new track.
+**Please see [CREDITS.md](https://github.com/MSLaFaver/DELTANYON/blob/main/CREDITS.md) for the full list of Kawkaw covers and creators!** The mod also features toasts in the upper right corner with the OST title and the cover creator when you hear a new track.
 See below for an example!

 <p align="center">
   <img src="./Toast.png" width=60%>